LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

 #.
 Open the csv file in Tableau Public.

-   A. It is a larger file than we have previously used and may take a few minutes to open.
+   #.
+It is a larger file than we have previously used and may take a few minutes to open.
    #. `Use your downtime wisely <https://xkcd.com/303/>`__.

 #.
 When you open this data set, you will want to create a relationship between the *libraries.csv* file and the *states.csv* file using branch libraries.

 #.
 Final outcome of this studio will include in a single Tableau Public viz:

-   A. 9 worksheets

    #.
+9 worksheets

-10 if you do the bonus
+      A. 10 if you do the bonus

    #.
 And, 1 dashboard